What is a Toyota certified collision center?

 Why ADAS recalibration is a critical part of Toyota collision repair

-These systems rely on cameras, radar sensors, and ultrasonic sensors positioned precisely around the vehicle.
-When a collision moves any of these sensors, even slightly, the entire system can become miscalibrated.
+Collision damage can miscalibrate sensors even slightly.
 A camera mounted in a windshield that shifts even a fraction of an inch can cause the lane-keeping system to generate false alerts or, worse, fail to alert at all.
+Vehicles may appear fully repaired while operating with compromised safety features invisible to drivers.

 Toyota Safety Sense: What gets affected in a collision